 - Discovery Service

-In normal circumstances, the process can last up to a year but has been even more laborious recently with the ongoing pandemic restrictions and challenges since the process requires an onsite audit.
+In normal circumstances, the process can last up to a year but has been even more laborious recently with the ongoing pandemic restrictions and challenges, especially as the process requires an onsite audit.
 However, the GSMA has implemented a temporary Remote Audit procedure while COVID-19 restrictions are in place.

 The scope for AWS accreditation is only for Data Centre Operations & Management in their US East Ohio region.
-This means that AWS as a site can host SAS-SM solutions e.g., SM-DP, SM-SR and SM-DP+ without the SAS-SM providers having to acquire Data Centre Operations & Management, which is arguably one of the most arduous scopes to get audited and accredited for.
+It means that AWS as a site can host SAS-SM solutions, for example SM-DP, SM-SR and SM-DP+, without the SAS-SM providers having to acquire Data Centre Operations & Management.
+It’s arguably one of the most arduous scopes to get audited and accredited for.

-It is another well-calculated move by AWS on its way to play a central role in facilitating and supporting the Telco industry and helping Telcos migrate to cloud-based deployments, rather than disrupt and compete against them (a route that Facebook and Google have taken).
+Acquiring GSMA SAS-SM certification is another well-calculated move by AWS.
+As Telcos migrate to cloud-based deployments, AWS intends to play a central role in facilitaiting and supporting the transition rather than disrupt and compete against them (a route that Facebook and Google have taken).

-We predict that the AWS solution will accelerate cloud deployments for eSIM solutions.
 It’s great news for Telcos, eSIM providers and consumers.
+We predict that the AWS eSIM solution will accelerate cloud deployments for eSIM propositions.
 Additionally, we foresee AWS rolling out the capability in more regions.
-And hopefully, more public CSPs will follow.
+Hopefully, more public SPs will follow.

-Lastly, it’s worth mentioning that Microsoft has acquired the same certification from the GSMA a couple of years ago.
-However, so far, the implementations seem to be limited to Microsoft’s own solutions.
+Lastly, it’s worth mentioning that Microsoft acquired the same certification from the GSMA a couple of years ago.
+However, so far, it seems to be implementing it to its own solutions.